PLAN Constitution

 Founded 2010 | Incorporated 2015 | Granted non-profit exemption 2015

-Article I
+ARTICLE I

 The purpose of the Association shall be:

-Any person interested in the learning or preserving of a world languages and cultures is eligible for regular membership in the Association provided the annual dues are paid.
+Any person interested in the learning or preserving of world languages and cultures is eligible for regular membership in the Association provided the annual dues are paid.

 OFFICERS